 Get it right and your audience will spend time finding out more.

-Correctly done, an introduction paragraph is short, concise and tells the reader why they should care.
-But it’s harder than it looks.
+Correctly done, an introductory paragraph is short, concise and tells the reader why they should care.
+But doing it well is harder than it looks.

-It is as true for content marketing, a thesis, or an assignment, or any other type of long form writing.
+And this is as true for content marketing, a thesis, or an assignment, or any other typelong-formform writing.

 Fortunately, help is at hand.
 Content marketing is journalism and journalists have long had a framework for dealing with problematic introductions.

 First off: an admission on our part.
 These tricks aren’t our ideas.

 They have largely been lifted from Essential English for Journalists and Writers – the 45-year-old bible for journalists written by former Sunday Times editor Sir Harold Evans.
 We have applied them to content marketing.